 Census Primary School Programme – Terms and Conditions

-- For the rehearsal phase in 2019, the Programme and Competition are open to teachers from all primary schools within the geographical areas covered by Hackney Council, Tower Hamlets Council, Ceredigion County Council and Carlisle City Council.
-Competition entries and Programme registrations from schools outside of these areas in 2019 will be invalid.
+1. The Programme and Competition are open to teachers from all primary schools within England and Wales.
+Competition entries and Programme registrations from schools outside of these areas will be invalid.

 HOW TO TAKE PART IN THE PROGRAMME